Arsenic

-Arsenic is a chemical element; it has symbol As and atomic number 33.
+Arsenic is a chemical element; it has the symbol As and atomic number 33.
 It is a metalloid and one of the pnictogens, and therefore shares many properties with its group 15 neighbors phosphorus and antimony.
 Arsenic is notoriously toxic.
 It occurs naturally in many minerals, usually in combination with sulfur and metals, but also as a pure elemental crystal.
 It has various allotropes, but only the grey form, which has a metallic appearance, is important to industry.

 The primary use of arsenic is in alloys of lead (for example, in car batteries and ammunition).
 Arsenic is also a common n-type dopant in semiconductor electronic devices, and a component of the III–V compound semiconductor gallium arsenide.
 Arsenic and its compounds, especially the trioxide, are used in the production of pesticides, treated wood products, herbicides, and insecticides.
 These applications are declining with the increasing recognition of the persistent toxicity of arsenic and its compounds.

-Arsenic has been known since ancient times to be poisonous to humans.
+Arsenic containing compounds have been known since ancient times to be poisonous to humans.
 However, a few species of bacteria are able to use arsenic compounds as respiratory metabolites.
 Trace quantities of arsenic have been proposed to be an essential dietary element in rats, hamsters, goats, and chickens.
 Research has not been conducted to determine whether small amounts of arsenic may play a role in human metabolism.
 However, arsenic poisoning occurs in multicellular life if quantities are larger than needed.
 Arsenic contamination of groundwater is a problem that affects millions of people across the world.

 The United States' Environmental Protection Agency states that all forms of arsenic are a serious risk to human health.
 The United States Agency for Toxic Substances and Disease Registry ranked arsenic number 1 in its 2001 prioritized list of hazardous substances at Superfund sites.
-Arsenic is classified as a group-A carcinogen.
+Arsenic is classified as a group 1 carcinogen.